BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/06-Test-Mmojo-Server.md

 mm-start-mmojo-server.sh
 ```

+This starts Mmojo Server in a debug mode with messages displayed on screen so you can see what it's doing.

 If you get a message about an illegal instruction, it's because you installed a performant version of Mmojo Server.
 Your computer's CPU, sadly, does not support that version.
 Go back to the download step and try the alternative compatible version.

 - [05.
 Download Mmojo Server](05-Download-Mmojo-Server.md)